jiisuominen/drupal-repository/README.md

 *NOTE:* This is only required on the remote server.

-Create .env file to your git root that contains:
+Create .env file that contains:

 - `GITHUB_OAUTH=your-github-oauth-token`
 - `WEBHOOK_SECRET=your-webhook-secret`